ConnorJamesDawson/Sparta_Projects/Week5Entity FrameworkandData/Serialisation & FileFormats/README.md

 What is serialisation?

-Serialization is the process of converting a data object into a series of bytes that saves the state of the object in an easily transmittable form so turn a .
+Serialization is the process of converting a data object into a series of bytes that saves the state of the object in an easily transmittable form so turn a c# class into a json file.

 What are the advantages and disadvantages of using binary object serialisation?
 JSON Serialisation? / XML Serialisation?